 Weather in Strasbourg – when is the best time to visit?

 The best time to visit Strasbourg is between the months of May and August.
-July is the hottest months.
-December is a good time to visit for the Christmas market.
+July is the hottest month.
+December is a good time to visit the Christmas market.

 Is Strasbourg expensive?